RobertoRiveraT/chatbot_arelia-frontend/README.md

 # Frontend - Webpage Portfolio (Angular)

-This project is the frontend for the portfolio webpage, previously known as `chatbot_arelia-frontend`.
+This project is the frontend for the portfolio webpage, previously known as `RRT Portfolio Webpage`.
 It is built with Angular and automatically deployed to QA and production environments via Vercel.

 ---